SAFEHR-data/PIXL/docs/setup/uclh-infrastructure-setup.md

 chgrp -R pixl "$MY_EXPORT_DIR"
 ```

+See Issue https://github.com/UCLH-Foundry/PIXL/issues/401 where I suggest setting
+the whole PIXL repo as group `pixl` rather than `docker`, for simplicity.

 See [docker permissions setup](./docker_perms.md) for further discussion about
 why the docker export directory needs to be set up this way.